 The following are the primary procedures we performed to address this critical audit matter.
 We evaluated the design and tested operating effectiveness of certain internal controls over the Company's U.S. Medicaid and U.S. commercial managed care programs provision process.
 This included controls related to the determination of the expected product specific assumptions used to estimate the provisions for U.S. Medicaid and U.S. commercial managed care programs.
-We developed independent expectations of U.S. Medicaid and U.S. commercial managed care programs provisions based on the ratios of historical U.S. Medicaid and U.S. commercial managed care programs provisions.
-We compared the results to the Company's estimated U.S. Medicaid and U.S. commercial managed care programs provisions.
-We compared a selection of U.S. Medicaid and U.S. commercial managed care programs provisions.
-We compared a selection of U.S. Medicaid and U.S. commercial managed care programs provisions.
-We compared a selection of U.S. Medicaid and U.S. commercial managed care programs provisions.
-We compared a selection of U.S. Medicaid and U.S. commercial managed care programs provisions.
-We compared a selection of U.S. Medicaid and U.S. commercial managed care programs provisions for U.S. Medicaid and U.S. commercial managed care programs provisions to the company's rebate agreements.
-We evaluated the Company's ability to accurately estimate the provisions for U.S. Medicaid and U.S. commercial managed care programs by comparing historically recorded provisions to the actual amounts that were ultimately paid by the Company.
+We developed independent expectations of U.S. Medicaid and U.S. commercial managed care programs provisions based on the ratios of historical U.S. Medicaid and U.S. commercial managed care programs claims paid to historical gross sales and compared the results to the Company's estimated U.S. Medicaid and U.S. commercial managed care programs provisions.
+We compared a selection of U.S. Medicaid and U.S. commercial managed care programs provisions for U.S. Medicaid and U.S. commercial managed care programs by comparing historically recorded provisions to the actual amounts that were ultimately paid by the Company.